oscell/SymbioticRobots/README.md

 ## Acknowledgements

 This project was developed as part of a dissertation.
-Special thanks to all contributors and advisors.
+Special thanks to my project director, professor David Flynn and project Supervisor, Daniel Mitchel.